 Antigua says it has 365 beaches: one for every day of the year.
 Dominica claims 365 rivers.
 It is not true to say there is a major celebration every day in this country — it merely feels that way.

 Note: Not every fete, festival, ritual or celebration is listed here, and several of those listed are moveable feasts – subject to change or not confirmed until quite soon before they occur.
-Trinidad and Tobago is still a country to which the newspaper is important.
-Check any one of the national newspapers for advertisements or articles describing upcoming events.
+Trinidad and Tobago is still a country to which the newspaper is important, as are media like Facebook.
+Check any one of the national newspapers as well Facebook events for advertisements, articles, and listings describing upcoming events.

 1: New Year’s Day – public holiday.
 Preceded, of course, by New Year’s Eve parties and fetes.
 A good time to try some pelau: a rice, meat, and black-eyed peas dish considered a harbinger of good fortune at this time of year.

 Pan Festivals: the steelpan is the national instrument of Trinidad and Tobago, and a ubiquitous presence at events year round.
 There are several events dedicated to steelpan music during the year.
 Many will be promoted by Pan Trinbago, the principal organisation representing the instrument, its music and its players: www.pantrinbago.co.tt

 Harvest Festivals: Tobago’s Heritage Festival – in the middle of the year – is the single largest celebration of Tobagonian culture and history on the national calendar.
 Throughout the year, however, the communities of Tobago celebrate harvest festivals.
 Most will start with a church service in the morning, a cantata (choral entertainment) in the afternoon, and communal eating, drinking and celebration throughout.
 There is scarcely a time of year when there isn’t a Harvest Festival in Tobago.
 Check local listings for details.

 Carnival: just two days in February?
 No…it’s so much more.